Bioinformatics and the Pharmaceutical Industry

 How Bioinformatics Helps the Pharmaceutical Industry Identify Drug Targets and Leads

 Bioinformatics approaches help identify drug targets and leads in a variety of ways.
 For example, analyses of the data generated from High-Throughput Screens (HTS) can be used to identify a drug lead.
-Meanwhile, analyses of data from preclinical experiments using animal models, diseased human tissues and cell lines can identify drug targets as well as leads.
+Similarly, analyses of data from preclinical experiments using animal models, diseased human tissues and cell lines can identify drug targets as well as leads.

 Validation of Drug Targets and Leads